Updated on: June 12, 2023

 Fruits and vegetables are excellent sources of water — the most waterlogged fruits and vegetables are watermelon, oranges, apples, cucumbers, iceberg lettuce, and tomatoes.
 Eating these will help with fluid retention and swelling, too!

-4. Red Raspberry Leaf Tea
+4. Herbs like Red Raspberry Leaf Tea

 In addition to good nutrients, there are herbs you can take to prepare for your VBAC, such as red raspberry leaf.